Musical table clock by Thwaites for Barraud

 - Barraud family and Ainsworth Thwaites

-Spring driven, musical table clock signed by Barraud, London and China c.1767.
+Spring driven, musical table clock signed by Barraud, London 1788, with later modifications in China.
 Ebonised and veneered wooden case with arched top and gilt-brass mounts.
 Engraved brass dial plate with applied circular white enamel dial.
 Gold hands.
 Fusee movement with verge escapement and balance wheel, which is mounted on the backplate.
 The clock plays four tunes on seven bells with nine hammers (two of the hammers are duplicated for repeated notes).
 It also strikes the hour on a large bell.
 Engraved backplate, signed ‘Barraud, London’ also engraved with Chinese characters.
 The movement is also stamped 'Thwaites 340'.

 Details